google/draco/unity/README.md

 Load Draco Assets in Runtime
 ============================
 For example, please see [DracoDecodingObject.cs](DracoDecodingObject.cs) for usage.
 To start, you can create an empty GameObject and attach this script to it.
-[DracoDecodingObject.cs](DracoDecodingObject.cs) will load `bunny.bytes` by default.
+[DracoDecodingObject.cs](DracoDecodingObject.cs) will load `bunny.drc.bytes` by default.

 Enable Library in Script Debugging
 ----------------------------------